12 Easy Entryway Cleaning Hacks

 4. Doormat

 Take the mat outside, shake well and vacuum.
-To get rid of stubborn dirt, the reFRESH co-founders recommend scrubbing with water, dish soap and a soft-bristled brush.
+To get rid of stubborn dirt, scrub with water, dish soap and a soft-bristled brush.
 Rinse and let dry.

 5. Floors